emascot/emascot.github.io/_posts/2016-08-17-introduction-to-git-using-sourcetree.markdown

 ## Branch

 This is where I think the real magic of Git is.
 Let's say we need to diverge into two directions.
 We do that by branching.
 We can later combine branches by merging.
 There are many strategies for branching.
-The one I recommend is the [Git-flow](https://www.atlassian.com/git/tutorials/comparing-workflows/) I mentioned before, but since it's so fast and so easy to branch, you can use it any way you want.
+The one I recommend is the [Git-flow](https://www.atlassian.com/git/tutorials/comparing-workflows/) I mentioned before, but since it's so fast and so easy to branch, you can branch however you'd like.

 Create a new branch by clicking "Branch" in the top menu